-Yes or No Conditions for disapproval of work activity It has been determined that the student voluntarily quit their job or reduced earnings to qualify for initial or increased TA.
-A job or on-the-job training position that is comparable to the work-study, internship, externship or other work placement cannot reasonably be expected to exist in the private, public or not-for-profit sector.

-Yes or No Conditions for disapproval of work activity The student is not maintaining a cumulative C average (or the equivalent).
+Yes or No: Conditions for disapproval of work activity Yes It has been determined that the student voluntarily quit their job or reduced earnings to qualify for initial or increased TA.
+Yes A job or on-the-job training position that is comparable to the work-study, internship, externship or other work placement cannot reasonably be expected to exist in the private, public or not-for-profit sector.
+Yes The student is not maintaining a cumulative C average (or the equivalent).
 The district may disregard this provision if the student documents an undue hardship.
-The institution or student fails to monitor and report information regard the student's attendance and performance as required.
-The student fails to progress toward the completion of a course of without good cause, as determined by the district.
-The student has previously enrolled in work-study, internship, or other work placement and failed to complete the work placement without good cause as determined by the district.
-Additional reasons as stated here:
+Yes The institution or student fails to monitor and report information regarding the student's attendance and performance as required.
+Yes The student fails to progress toward the completion of a course of study without good cause, as determined by the district.
+Yes The student has previously enrolled in work-study, internship, or other work placement and failed to complete the work placement without good cause as determined by the district.
+N/A Additional reasons as stated here: